JavierMoncayo/ECG-analyzer/README.md

 In the other part of the suite, you can find a little aplicattion to model your own ECG signal (to model some sick symptom) and the use it to analyze.

+Unzip the folder and execute "ecg_gui.fig".
+You'll find all the libraries I used for do it and some examples.

 I hope you like it!!!